Where Are the Highest Paid Nurses? 10 Highest Paying Countries for Nurses

 • Website

 In order to qualify, interested applicants must complete an online information packet, background check, fingerprinting, and English proficiency examination.
 This is required whether or not you are a native English speaker.
-Some individuals are required to complete an examination, but that is ultimately determined by the board.
-In order to work in Ireland, an employment visa is a requirement.
+Some individuals are required to complete an examination, but the board ultimately determines that.
+An employment visa is a requirement in order to work in Ireland.

 One of the other possible outcomes of the application is 'adaptation and assessment'.
 This means that you will need to successfully complete a supervised placement in an Irish healthcare facility.